gamedevware/charon/docs/unreal_engine/overview.rst

 Data-Driven Design Principles
 -----------------------------

-Data-driven design emphasizes the control of gameplay through data, rather than embedded code, with game mechanics and processes determined by structured data files.
+Data-driven design emphasizes the control of gameplay through data, rather than source code/blueprints, with game mechanics and processes determined by structured data files.
-For instance, rather than embedding damage calculations directly in the game's code, these are defined by data specifying weapon effects and the rules for their application.
+For instance, rather than embedding damage calculations directly in the game's source code, these are defined by data specifying weapon effects and the rules for their application.
 Or for example, mission progression is not hardcoded; it's outlined in editable text files, making these aspects of game design highly flexible.
 This approach not only facilitates quick adjustments during development but also simplifies adding modding support post-release.

-`Data Driven Gameplay Elements (UE Documentation) <https://docs.unrealengine.com/5.3/en-US/data-driven-gameplay-elements-in-unreal-engine/>`_
+  - `Data Driven Gameplay Elements (UE Documentation) <https://docs.unrealengine.com/5.3/en-US/data-driven-gameplay-elements-in-unreal-engine/>`_
+  - `Modify Everything!
+Data-Driven Dynamic Gameplay Effects on 'For Honor' (Video) <https://www.gdcvault.com/play/1024050/Modify-Everything-Data-Driven-Dynamic>`_
+  - `Data-driven Design in Unreal (Article) <https://benui.ca/unreal/data-driven-design/>`_

 Understanding the Plugin's Architecture